 Once you have your job description ready, store it in a place that will be useful.
 With ApplicantStack you can create and store your growing library of job descriptions.
-Now they’ll be on-hand whenever you need them.
-You will never waste time searching for a job description you wrote last year.
+Now they’ll be on hand whenever you need them.
+Because of this, you will never waste time searching for a job description you wrote last year.

-In this video, you can see how easy it is to create a job description in ApplicantStack Recruit.
+In this video, you can see how easy it is to create a job description in ApplicantStack.

-Let’s review the benefits of creating job descriptions in ApplicantStack Recruit:
+Let’s review the benefits of creating job descriptions in ApplicantStack: